prophetto1/legal-10-benchmark/docs/design_principles.md

 ### 2. Transparency

 **Open Source**
-- Evaluation harness is open source (HELM framework)
+- Evaluation harness is open source
 - Datasets are publicly accessible or documented
 - Scoring implementations are visible
 - Run specifications are published